CP-STA/St-Andrews-Competitive-Programming/README.md

 https://www.hackerrank.com/competitive-programming-st-andrews-beta-contest-17

-**Important: the time for this contest is one hour later than usual; that is, from 3 to 4 PM UK time.
-This is due to Google Kickstart, which would otherwise conflict with thi contest. **
+<b>Important: the time for this contest is one hour later than usual; that is, from 3 to 4 PM UK time.
+This is due to Google Kickstart, which would otherwise conflict with thi contest. </b>

 ## Who are we?